sebastianbergmann/phpunit-documentation-english/src/database.rst

         }
     }
     ?>

-    *NOTE* You cannot use both exclude
+.. admonition:: Note

-    and include column filtering on the same table, only on different ones.
+    You cannot use both exclude and include column filtering on the same table, only on different ones.
 Plus it is only possible to either white- or blacklist tables, not both of them.

 .. _database.composite-dataset: